MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

    acceptable parameters.
 This TargetName and SvcParams represent the preferred endpoint.
 If connection to this endpoint fails, the client MAY try to connect using values from a lower-priority record.
-   If all attempts fail, clients MAY terminate connection establishment or proceed to step 5 (except as noted in {{ech-client-behavior}}).
+   If all attempts fail, clients SHOULD go to step 5 (except as noted in
+   {{ech-client-behavior}}.

-5. Try to use the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.
+5. There are no usable ServiceMode records.
+Clients SHALL connect to the endpoint consisting of $ADDR_QNAME, the authority endpoint's port number, and no SvcParams.

 If all of the above connection attempts fail, clients MAY connect to the